yaperos/app-nodejs-codechallenge/README.md

 # About the Software

 The application run over a Event-Driven and microservices architectures.
+The development was doing in Functional paradigm.

 Components:
 * Main service, is the microservice that provide de endpoint to access to the software